Dow's Jim Fitterling receives 2022 ICIS CEO of the Year Award

 LONDON and NEW YORK, Nov.
-7, 2022 /PRNewswire/ -- Dow CEO Jim Fitterling has received the 2022 ICIS CEO of the Year Award for outstanding achievement as voted on and recognized by his peers in the ICIS Top 40 Power Players.
+10, 2022 /PRNewswire/ -- Dow CEO Jim Fitterling has received the 2022 ICIS CEO of the Year Award for outstanding achievement as voted on and recognised by his peers in the ICIS Top 40 Power Players.

 The video interview can be accessed here.